High Blood Pressure: Talking to Your Medical Provider

 Weight management - Blood pressure can fall by 5-20 mmHg for every 10 kg (about 22 pounds) of weight loss.

-- Recommendation: If you are overweight or obese, losing weight will help your blood pressure.
-A person at a healthy weight has a BMI under 25.
+- Recommendation: If you have overweight/obesity, losing weight will help your blood pressure.
+Talk to your provider about a weight that's healthy for you.

 Alcohol consumption - Drinking only in moderation can result in a reduction of 2-4 mmHg in blood pressure.

-- Recommendation: Keep alcohol intake to no more than 2 drinks per day for most men and 1 drink per day for most women.
+- Recommendation: Keep alcohol intake to no more than two drinks per day for most men and one drink per day for most women.
 (One drink equals 12 oz. beer, 5 oz. wine, or 1.5 oz. spirits.)